ianaldrighetti/quikdb/README.md

 All text types are stored as-is within the file.
 They are all preceded within the data file with the length of the value.

+**Other Types**

+QuikDB does not support any other types, such as date/time or booleans.
+These can be stored in text or integer types anyways.

 ###### Auto Increment Columns

+When a column is defined to auto increment, the value will be retrieved from a file containing the last used value.
+This value is stored within a file with the name of the table with the extension ".qai".

+Note that this value stored is the *last* used value, so once the value is retrieved from the file it is incremented and used for the row then stored into the file.

+##### Table Indexes

+The table index information is stored within a file with the name of the table with the extension ".qti".
+This contains information about all the indexes within the table -- but not the indexes themselves.

+*This section is not yet complete.*

+##### Table Data

+All table data is stored within a single file, it has the same name as the table with the extension ".qtd".

+*This section is not yet complete.*